Do you have a creative side?

 Search online for fairs near you.
 If you’re in the UK like me, this site is great for finding local events near you.
 You can also check with your local council, local Facebook groups or other online communities, churches and schools.

 You will usually have to pay a fee for a table.
-Of course, there is always the option of selling online on Etsy, but a craft fair gives you the advantage of interacting with customers and other creatives.
+Of course, there is always the option of selling your creations online on Etsy, but a craft fair gives you the advantage of interacting with customers and other creatives.
 You also don’t have to think about packaging or posting!

 Can you sew?
 Perhaps you could use your talent to make money creating bespoke costumes!